Congratulations on taking the first step of an exciting journey.

 Many people believe they are the same thing.

-When technically it’s true because you can be both – you are not limited to being a forex trader or a stock trader.
+When technically it’s true because you can be both – you are not limited to being either of them.

 Many people choose Forex due to the lower barrier of entry (but this can be dangerous to beginners), lower costs and flexible trading times.